Film Developing Procedure FD-400TMY-XTOL-1 for T-Max 400 in XTOL Stock

 3. Agitate for 30s per minute.

-4. After timer goes off, dump fixer back into container (mark usage)
+4. After timer goes off, dump fixer back into container (mark usage) and place in water bath

 5. Rinse